All Episodes

 What's happening?

-I mean the security at Pelosi's house at the very least is lacking.
+I mean, the security at Pelosi's house at the very least is lacking.

 And then as far as the moral decay across the country, it's out of control.

-But the question I really had for you was that whole tape uh when the officers came to the door just doesn't quite set right with me.
+But the question I really had for you was that whole tape when the officers came to the door just doesn't quite set right with me.

-Um I don't even remember the drink part.
+I don't even remember the drink part.

-I don't almost full.
+Well, almost full.

-Yeah, he's in this other guy's hand.
+He did grab the hammer in this other guy's hand.

 And as soon as the police said to drop, hey, drop the hammer, he said no.

-And then he that's when the attack began.
+And then that's when the attack began.

-It was a a split second.
+It was a split second.

 It happened very quickly.

-Yeah, apparently for the period of time, you know, before I guess we could have a timestamp on the surveillance footage of him beating the hell out of the door to break into the house.
+Yeah, apparently for the period of time, you know, before, I guess we could have a time stamp on the surveillance footage of him beating the hell out of the door to break into the house.

-That's yeah, it didn't make sense to me either.
+Yeah, it didn't make sense to me either.

-Was it 5 30?
+Was it 5.30?

-Well, and in a way, he's held hostage.
+Well, in a way, he's held hostage.

 And he's an older gentleman.

-It's not like he's pro I doubt he's in any kind of shape, and I doubt he has any ability to defend himself.
+It's not like he's I doubt he's in any kind of shape, and I doubt he has any ability to defend himself.

-But again, I would argue that any speaker of the house would need Capitol Police around their home on a full-time basis.
+But again, I would argue that any speaker of the house would need Capitol police around their home on a full-time basis.

-You know, by the way, that goes with Supreme Court justices like Justice Kavanaugh, and why we don't enforce the laws on the books that prevent people from trying to influence judges by protesting in front of their homes or place of business.
+You know, by the way, that goes with Supreme Court justices like Justice Kavanaugh and why we don't enforce the laws on the books that prevent people from trying to influence judges by protesting in front of their homes or place of business.

 I don't know.

-I probably would have run out the door.
+What I have handled when the police showed up differently, I probably would have run out the door.

 No, he's probably out of his mind, scared out of his mind.